SergeyAkh/Clean-Dirty/README.md

 # Clean-Dirty plates images classification.

-Here is breaf approach to accomplish the task of classification clead and dirty images of plates from Kaggle competition. <br />
+Here is a brief overview of my approach to classifying clean and dirty images of plates for a Kaggle competition. <br />

 I used a combination of transfer learning and active learning to classify images of clean and dirty plates from a Kaggle competition.
 The process involved several key steps: